Monsignor Michael Harris

 Summary of Abuse Allegations against Monsignor Michael Harris:

-Monsignor Michael Harris worked for over twenty years in the Archdiocese of Los Angeles and the Diocese of Orange.
+Monsignor Michael Harris was ordained a priest in 1972 who served in multiple parishes in the Archdiocese of Los Angeles and the Diocese of Orange for over twenty years.
 According to media reports, he was the founding principal of Santa Margarita High School, where he worked until being accused of sexual abuse in January 1994.
 The allegations claimed Monsignor Harris had sexually abused a boy while he was at Mater Dei High School from 1977 to 1979.
 The boy’s mother made the allegations after her son died of AIDS.
 While her son was suffering from AIDS several years earlier, she suggested that he call Monsignor Harris, a trusted family friend for counseling.

 “He became extremely distraught and angry.
 He told me he had been molested by Father Harris and never wanted to see him again,” she said.
 “He swore me to secrecy.”

-Monsignor Harris was accused of sexually abusing another male student at Mater Dei High School in Santa Ana in 1991.
+Monsignor Harris was accused of sexually abusing a 17-year-old male student at Mater Dei High School in Santa Ana in 1991.
 The Los Angeles Archdiocese and the Diocese of Orange agreed to pay a third accuser a total of $5.2 million in 2001.